 The application domain of the ESIAC-10 is control engineering where so-called dynamic systems are studied.
 Such dynamic systems can be (electric) networks or feedback systems.
 Mathematically, dynamic systems are characterized by their transfer function: the quotient of the output voltage and the input voltage as a function of frequency.

-Figure 2 Transfer function of a dynamic system

-The transfer function $F(s) = \frac{V{out}}{V{in}}$ of a dynamic system (figure 2) is given by the following formula:
+The transfer function $F(s) = V{out}/V{in}$ of a dynamic system (Figure 3) is given by the following formula: